sguzunov/docs/docs/glue42-concepts/09_metrics/01_overview/metrics-overview.md

 ## Visualization

-All visualizations and analyses of the gathered information is handled by the client with their preferred tools and infrastructure.
+All visualizations and analyses of the gathered information are handled by the client with their preferred tools and infrastructure.

 See also the [Glue42 Insights](https://glue42.com/insights/) product which provides means for aggregating and visualizing the collected metrics information.